Advancing the Critical Care Practitioner

 - have a letter from your employer confirming support of your studies (if required)

-In order to meet the national standards for critical care nursing education (2012) which requires 60 credits, this is undertaken with the L7 research module.
+In order to meet the national standards for Adult Critical Care Nurse Education (2018) for post qualification critical care nurses which requires 60 credits, this is undertaken with the L7 research module.
 Upon undertaking both 30 credit courses students would exit with a 60 credit award of a PGcert Advanced Health Care Practice (Critical Care).
 Students can chose to exit at this point or continue on to the MSc Advanced Healthcare Practice (Critical care).

 This Continuing Professional Development can be studied within the MSc Advanced Healthcare Practice (Clinical) award framework or as a single CPD of 30 credits at Level 7.